oneananda/Software-Architecture-Best-Practices/Performance-Based Suggestions/Caching/README.md

 Distributes cached copies of static content across multiple geographically distributed servers.

 Use Case: Enhances the performance of web applications by serving content from servers closer to the user's location.

+## Additional Benefits of Caching

+### Cost Efficiency

+Caching is reducing the number of calls to database or any other storage systems, this will be useful especially in cloud environments if the billings are per usage.

+### Availablity

+Caching can provide fault-tolerance to some level in case of any system failure, caching can be helpful until the system back to normal.